 - (a) The achievement percentages reported in this table include 95 per cent confidence intervals (for example, 80.0 per cent ± 2.7 per cent).
-Table 3A.33 (2006 Report) contains details of test populations in all states and territories. - (b) Students who were absent or withdrawn from testing are not classified as assessed students and are not included in the benchmark calculations.
-The proportion of absent and withdrawn students varies across jurisdictions, as shown in table 3A.13.
-Readers are urged to be cautious when comparing - (c) Some movements in the results over time might have occurred as a result of state equating processes and may not reflect improvements in student performance. - (d) The typical average age of students at the time of testing (expressed in years and months). - (e) The typical average time that students had spent in schooling at the time of testing (expressed in years and months). - (f) The methods used to identify Indigenous students and LBOTE students varied across jurisdictions.
+Table 3A.34 (2007 Report) contains details of test populations in all states and territories. - (b) Students who were absent or withdrawn from testing are not classified as assessed students and are not included in the benchmark calculations.
+The proportion of absent and withdrawn students varies across jurisdictions, as shown in table 3A.14.
+Readers are urged to be cautious when comparing results. - (c) Some movements in the results over time might have occurred as a result of state equating processes and may not reflect improvements in student performance. - (d) The typical average age of students at the time of testing (expressed in years and months). - (e) The typical average time that students had spent in schooling at the time of testing (expressed in years and months). - (f) The methods used to identify Indigenous students and LBOTE students varied across jurisdictions.
 The two categories are not mutually exclusive.
-Definitions can be found at section 3.6.
-Table 3A.13 contains more information. - (g) Victoria's results have been adjusted based on exempt student data and are not directly comparable to previous years results. - (h) ACT writing data should be interpreted with some caution as a criterion-referenced assessment process was not used.
-This will be changed from 2003.
+Definitions can be found at the 2007 Report, section 3.6.
+Table 3A.14 contains more information. - (g) Victoria's results have been adjusted based on exempt student data and are not directly comparable to previous years results.

-Table 3A.10 Proportion of year 3 students who achieved the writing benchmark, 2001 (per cent) (a), (b), (c)
+Table 3A.11 Proportion of year 3 students who achieved the writing benchmark, 2001 (per cent) (a), (b), (c)